Scavenger Hunt: Plot

-Dummittz' adventure has him trying unsuccessfully to steal a Rolls-Royce front grill and getting run over many times while trying to replicate an insurance scam he witnesses.
+Dummittz' adventure has him trying unsuccessfully to steal a Rolls-Royce front grille and getting run over many times while trying to replicate an insurance scam he witnesses.
 A bridal shop security guard named Sam catches him attempting to steal a bridal dress.
 Sam joins the hunt.
 Together they steal a knight's suit of armor from a museum, with Marvin dressing up as a mummy and Sam putting on the armor.
 Sam, knocked unconscious, is stolen by the Mildred-Stuart-Georgie team.

 Motley's adventure has him attempting to make his kids proud while acquiring a beehive, a life preserver and a parachute.
 Motley tries to get a medicine ball from a gym and to impress the instructor Lars, which gets Motley thrown out of a second floor window trying to catch a medicine ball thrown to him.

 Each team steals an ostrich from the San Diego Zoo, much to the dismay of the zookeeper.
 This leads to a car chase back to the Parker mansion.
 The three remaining teams give up their individual chances to win in order to help Kenny, Jeff and Lisa win against the unethical Mildred-Stuart-Georgie team.
 With seconds to go, Sam, still wearing the armor, crawls out of the Carruthers' pen and into the other pen to win the contest for the Stevens brothers and Lisa.
 The victors decide to share their new wealth with the rest, except for Mildred, Stuart and Georgie, who are being chased away by the native American looking for his false teeth.